evacaribbean/Blog/README.md

 #### the bryophyte, the human and the berry

-Lest test the similarities between a bryophyte a human and a berry, accordingly to the picture's interface.
+Let's test the similarities between a bryophyte a human and a berry, accordingly to the picture's interface.

 They are all included in the superclass "**Biology**", as they are living creatures.
-And everyone will also inherit from the abstract "**Plants**" or "**Animals**".
+And everyone will also inherit from the abstract class "**Plants**" or "**Animals**".
 Along with that they all have a depth, height, name, type, volume, weight, width and year (the interface) together.

-So a berry can use all the interface's members, just as a human, or a bryophyte.
+So a berry can use all the interface's members just as a human, or a bryophyte.
 The superclass can `implements` the interface "**Unspecific**".
 The next

 a Ladybug, a Frog and a Flower.